nivoset/demo-react-app/README.md

 ## 🎯 Features

 ### Customer Search
-- Integration with a simulated legacy micro-frontend component
+- Integration with a simulated legacy micro-frontend component styled to look like a 90s Windows application
-- Event-based communication pattern
+- Event-based communication pattern (custom events)
+- In production, would integrate with micro-frontend frameworks like single-spa for lifecycle management
 - Customer selection triggers KYC evaluation and transaction filtering
+- Styled with custom 90s Windows scrollbar and retro UI elements

 ### KYC Decisioning
 - Two rule engine versions (v1 and v2) that can be switched at runtime